If you are interested in truth, I hope you will join me as we seek to discern it.

-So my career has spanned four decades, and I’ve been a Christian for three of them.
 Although I always enjoyed writing, it was usually of a business nature.
 Only as I matured as a believer did the passion to write fiction transform my focus.

-Much of the summer before I wrote On The Edge was spent in prayer, seeking God’s will for my life.
+Much of the summer of 1992 before I wrote On The Edge was spent in prayer, seeking God’s will for my life.
 Several times that summer Alida mentioned that I should write a novel.
 Her reasoning was that I wrote good letters to the editor.
 As I prayed that summer, I determined that if I ever did write a novel, it would be about how God had changed me.

-In September I was driving alone on I-20 from Atlanta to Charleston to finish a business project when the characters and the basic two-tiered concept for a spiritual warfare novel came to my mind.
+That September I was driving alone on I-20 from Atlanta to Charleston to finish a business project when the characters and the basic two-tiered concept for a spiritual warfare novel came to my mind.
 To be about a family in which all of the members are making bad decisions, and the consequences.
 I returned home the next day, took Alida to dinner at a local restaurant, and told her about the story.
 She immediately said, “Yes, you ought to do that.”

 So I went home that evening, sat at the computer, prayed, and the first ten pages of the book came out like a stream.
 Every day afterwards I would do the same thing.
 I told people at work that I couldn’t wait to get home to find out what was going to happen next!

-The first half was written over the next few months, in the midst of holidays, trips to Moscow and Kiev, raising five kids, and working a full time job.
+The first half was written over the next few months, in the midst of holidays, trips to Moscow and Kyiv, raising five kids, and working a full time job.
 It was one of the most amazing and wonderful times of my life.
 The first publisher, Thomas Nelson, to whom I sent the manuscript replied that the book was anointed, and that they wanted to publish it!

 While I was writing that second novel, Nelson published On The Edge, and readers began telling me that the book had changed their lives!
 How incredible that God could use a very imperfect real estate guy, mentored for years by an Egyptian Christian parish priest, to touch the hearts of people all over America and as far away as Russia!